jsgit21/Chikbot/README.md

 * The bot will not except your game scores if they are not in the expected format provided from the official game.

-Another thing to consider is parsing wordle scores in discord and tracking the data is simply for fun.
-While I do validate the data that is being parsed and also limit it to one submission per day (just like the daily Wordle), there's no way to check if the pasted score is the official score.
+Another thing to consider is parsing these scores in discord and tracking the data is simply for fun.
+While I do validate the data that is being parsed and also limit it to one submission per day (just like the daily Wordle/Quordle), there's no way to check if the pasted score is the official score.
 Meaning, someone can mimick the score to make it look like they are doing really well and submit it.
 For the scope of Chikbot, and the fact that it is within a community discord, it's reliant on honest people just wanting to have some fun when sharing with friends.

-# Extending to Quordle
-Quordle... was something that was brought to my attention, essentially being an extension of Wordle.
-Many of you know that after Wordle, many Wordle-inspired games started spreading like wildfire.
-Essentially Quordle is where you try to solve four different Wordle games at the same time.
-There just so happens to now be an Octordle and Sedecordle... which, Chikbot told me he doesn't wan't to deal with parsing those!